 This committee comprises three Non-Executive Directors, of which one acts as Chairman, and the CEO and the Deputy CEO.
-Ms DR Motsepe was appointed Chairman of the SETCom with effect from 1 April 2015.
 This committee must meet at least four times per annum.

 As defined in its charter, the SETCom's primary objectives are to monitor Mercantile's activities with regard to: